 1. Is it a crime to take someone from police custody?

-A prosecutor must prove the following to convict a person under PC 405a:
+A prosecutor must prove the following to convict you under PC 405a:

 - the purpose of the riot was to take, or remove, a person from police custody.1